 We are waiting for our scarves…

-Repeat: we are singing, we are stomping, etc.
+Repeat: we are clapping, we are singing, we are stomping, etc.

 When we return from our winter storytime break, I plan to eliminate this potentially painful pause by just putting out props on the mats before storytime starts.
 This did NOT go well when I tried it a few times with the toddlers this fall, but I’m hoping that by January, we will have built enough self-regulation.